blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 While older GPUs may work, it is recommended to use modern, supported GPUs.
 NVIDIA provides a [matrix of supported GPUs and features](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
 If your card is on the list and supports CUVID/NVDEC, it will most likely work with Frigate for decoding.
 However, you must also use [a driver version that will work with FFmpeg](https://github.com/FFmpeg/nv-codec-headers/blob/master/README).
 Older driver versions may be missing symbols and fail to work, and older cards are not supported by newer driver versions.
 The only way around this is to [provide your own FFmpeg](/configuration/advanced#custom-ffmpeg-build) that will work with your driver version, but this is unsupported and may not work well if at all.

-A more complete list of cards and ther compatible drivers is available in the [driver release readme](https://download.nvidia.com/XFree86/Linux-x86_64/525.85.05/README/supportedchips.html).
+A more complete list of cards and their compatible drivers is available in the [driver release readme](https://download.nvidia.com/XFree86/Linux-x86_64/525.85.05/README/supportedchips.html).

 If your distribution does not offer NVIDIA driver packages, you can [download them here](https://www.nvidia.com/en-us/drivers/unix/).

-#### Docker Configuration
+#### Configuring Nvidia GPUs in Docker

 Additional configuration is needed for the Docker container to be able to access the NVIDIA GPU.
 The supported method for this is to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) and specify the GPU to Docker.
 How you do this depends on how Docker is being run:

-##### Docker Compose
+##### Docker Compose - Nvidia GPU

 ```yaml
 services: